Featured

 Key Takeaways

 Grow Therapy and Betterhelp are online therapy platforms that connect people with licensed mental health providers within their state or region.
-However, how each does that and the treatment and payment options offered are different.
+However, their methods, treatment options, and payment options are different.

 Betterhelp offers online therapy only, matching members to a therapist that meets the criteria from an in-depth survey.
 All fees are out of pocket and billed every four weeks.
 There is no option to bill insurance unless you’re willing to submit claims for reimbursement yourself.